tate11/odoo_free_apps/fl_so_po_multi_products/README.md

-Auth Signup Form for Odoo 12
+SO & PO Multi Product Selection for Odoo 12